Trade guide

 Extremely important.
 Electric and hybrid vehicles are rapidly increasing their market share.
 Auto electricians without EV qualifications will find their career opportunities increasingly limited.
 EV training is essential for future employment.

 Yes.
 Some auto electricians focus on prestige brands (BMW, Mercedes, Audi), classic cars, motorsport, commercial vehicles, or agricultural machinery.
-Specialization often leads to higher earnings and more interesting work.
+Specialisation often leads to higher earnings and more interesting work.

 Ready to Start?